-Appleby, our Company's legal adviser on Cayman Islands Laws, has sent to our Company a letter of advice which summarises certain aspects of Cayman Islands company law.
-This letter, together with a copy of the Cayman Companies Law, is available for inspection as referred to in the paragraph headed "Documents available for inspection" in Appendix VI.
-Any person wishing to have a detailed summary of Cayman Islands company law or advice on the differences between it and the laws of any jurisdiction with which he is more familiar is recommended to seek independent legal advice.
+Appleby, our Company's legal adviser on Cayman Islands law, has sent to our Company a letter of advice which summarizes certain aspects of the Cayman Islands company law.
+This letter, together with a copy of the Cayman Companies Law, is available for inspection as referred to in the paragraph headed "Documents Delivered to the Registrar Companies and Available for Inspection" in Appendix V. Any person wishing to have a detailed summary of Cayman Islands company law or advice on the differences between it and the laws of any jurisdiction with which he is more familiar is recommended to seek independent legal advice.